Thomas J. Watson Fellowship

 The program produces a year of personal insight, perspective and confidence that shapes the arc of fellows' lives.
 Started in 1968, Watson Fellows comprise leaders in every field.
-The one year stipend is $36,000.
-In addition, the foundation provides (through reimbursement) health insurance and the equivalent of 12-months of payments on outstanding institutional and federally guaranteed (Perkins, Stafford) loans.
+The one year stipend is $40,000.
+In addition, the foundation provides (through reimbursement) health insurance, the equivalent of 12-months of payments on outstanding institutional and federally guaranteed (Perkins, Stafford) loans, and an additional stipend for the support of Personal Assistance Services (PAS) or spouse.
 Only partner colleges may nominate students.

 Am I Eligible?

-You are eligible to apply for the Watson if you are a US Citizen or international student, applying the academic year that you receive your bachelor’s degree, and are nominated by one of our 41 partner institutions.
+You are eligible to apply for the Watson if you are a US Citizen or international student applying in the academic year that you receive your bachelor’s degree and are nominated by one of our 41 partner institutions.
 We do not accept at-large applications.
 All majors and fields of inquiry are eligible.

 We encourage you to contact your campus advisor with questions regarding eligibility and accommodations.

 Qualities sought in the selection of fellows include: